DFHack/df-structures/how-to-update.rst

     Assign to zone, (find-changes), toggle 1st unit, enter; toggle 1st, 0; toggle 1st, 1; toggle 2nd, new; done

-    The vector is expected to be just before ui.
+    The vector is expected to be just before plotinfo.

 2b. ui_building_assign_items